jdeluyck/kcoreorg-website/_posts/2006/2006-07-24-phptelemeter-1-24-released.md

 tags:
   - phptelemeter
 ---
-I&#8217;ve just released phptelemeter 1.24.
+I've just released phptelemeter 1.24.
 This release includes the following changes:

   * Added detection of overusage on Dommel parser
-  * Added detection of &#8216;Access Denied&#8217; errors on Skynet parser
+  * Added detection of 'Access Denied' errors on Skynet parser

 As per usual, you can download it from <a href="http://sourceforge.net/projects/phptelemeter" target="_blank">SourceForge</a>.